Lost-Empire-Entertainment/Elypso-engine/_external_shared/KalaHeaders/README.md

 ## log_utils.hpp

-Comprehensive logger header for any logging needs - sends cout, cerr and clog messages to your console.
+Comprehensive logger header for any logging needs - sends stdout and stderr messages to your console.

 - can get current system time and date, formatted to chosen TimeFormat or DateFormat enum choice
 - can set default time and date format so that TIME_DEFAULT and DATE_DEFAULT always use them with full Print function